sozialhelden/accessibility-cloud/docs/walk-through.md

 - [x] Once you updated the information you can press *import* and see that a new progress is now running in the background and indicates its process with a collection of progress bars.
 - [ ] You understand that importing data is really complicated but are happy to find a link to the extensive documentation on importing data on github.
 - [x] In the settings you also control which organizations can access the data source.

+## Just confirm what the AC-people prepared

+- You get a direct link to a page that shows how the staff of AC integrated your data source, you can preview the data and confirm your TOC to publish.
+This links gets open through an invitation Email.
+- convert Holgers "google form" to a data-contributor sign up.

 ## Accessing Data